haduigon/react-native-webview/README.md

 - As far as mobile web site uses url rewriting, Android manifest and Info.plist are properly configured.
 Also network security config is added.

--For IOS it is used a SafeAreaView
+- For IOS it is used a SafeAreaView

 - What is not done.
 I still have problems with iPad, it works badly, I`l be highly gratefull for any advice.